 It’s October so I just had to get a pumpkin recipe in here as soon as possible.
 Would almost be rude not to.
 This super rich and creamy pumpkin risotto is true comfort food at it’s very best.

 There is a sweetness to pumpkin that calls out for a herbal friend to counterbalance and even things out.
 Sage is the perfect partner for pumpkin.

 The earthy strength of sage is the perfect foil for that rich sweetness.
 So this pumpkin and sage combo is a winner.

 In Italy Carnaroli rice is the rice of choice for risotto.
 But here Arborio rice is most often use.
 It’s a short-grain rice which has a high starch content meaning it absorbs less liquid than long grain varieties of rice.

-This is what gives risotto that rich creraminess.
-Other Italian short grain rice varieties include Baldo, Nano and Vialone.
+This is what gives risotto that rich creaminess.
+Other Italian short-grain rice varieties include Baldo, Nano and Vialone.

 Ingredients for pumpkin risotto

 vegetable stock (or chicken stock if you prefer)

 How to make pumpkin and sage risotto